 A few types of beetles are not considered pests such as ladybugs and lightning bugs, which can actually benefit the environment.
-The ones considered pest usually cause harm by eating crops, passing diseases, and possessing a harmful poisonous bite.
-One effective way to get rid of harmful beetles such as the Japanese beetle is to drown them in either dish-washing detergent or water.
-Another option to consider is purchasing the product Milky Spore, doing frequent treatments to your lawn.
-The type will beetle will depend on the best form of treatment to use, contact your local pest exterminator if you have any issues or questions with the type of beetle you are dealing with.
+The ones considered pests usually cause harm by eating crops, passing diseases, and possessing a harmful, poisonous bite.
+One effective way to get rid of harmful beetles, such as the Japanese beetle, is to drown them in either dish-washing detergent or water.
+Another option to consider is purchasing the product Milky Spore, and doing frequent treatments to your lawn.
+The best form of treatment to use depends on the type of beetle, and you should contact your local home pest exterminator if you have any issues or questions with the type of beetle you are dealing with.